Murder of Wilma Andersson: Appeals court

 The Court of Appeal for Western Sweden lowered the sentence for Ahmed from life in prison to a prison term of 18 years.
 In practice the sentence is subject to the Swedish legal system which by default releases convicts early after two thirds of the prison term.
-Ahmed continued to maintain his innocence despite remains of the victim were found in his closet.
+Ahmed continued to maintain his innocence despite remains of the victim being found in his closet.

 Perpetrator

-Tishko Ahmed Sherzad (born 22 January 1997) in Sulaymaniyah, Iraq, to a Kurdish family, and was 9 years old when he came to Sweden with his father in 2006.
+Tishko Ahmed Sherzad was born January 22, 1997, in Sulaymaniyah, Iraq, to a Kurdish family, and was 9 years old when he came to Sweden with his father in 2006.
 Ahmed obtained Swedish citizenship in 2014 and lived in Uddevalla during his stay in Sweden.

 Media

 Public service broadcaster SVT did not publish the name of the perpetrator after the trial concluded, saying it was not "indisputably in public interest" and that publishing name or picture of the perpetrator would not create understanding on why this serious crime had been carried out.
 SVT published the name and picture of the 17-year-old female victim.